grant-neal/apex-discord-bot/README.md

-# apex-discord-bot
+# Discord-bot
-Discord bot for Apex Legends to track player stats and map rotation
+Discord bot for various games, curerntly only setup to support Apex Legends to track player stats and map rotation

 # Usage
 Copy the .env example file